 Yes, this dish is great made ahead of time.
 It also makes great leftovers.
 I love to place the leftovers in a small baking dish and sprinkle with cheese.
 Then bake at 350°F until hot and bubbly.

-Need more easy dinner ideas?
-Try this turkey sloppy joe recipe, it’s both healthy and delicious!
+Need more comfort food dinners?
+Try this turkey sloppy joe recipe, beef stew or cabbage soup.

 More Easy One-Pot MealsBrowse all